geobax/correlated_activity_76/README.md

 ### Example Animation of Retinotopic Map Formation

-This is an animation of the formation of a retinotpic map between a 10x10 neuron retinal sheet and a 10x10 tectal sheet, modeled using polarity marker style 1, 'pairs' activity pattern and 500,000 iterations.
+This is an animation of the formation of a retinotopic map between a 10x10 neuron retinal sheet and a 10x10 tectal sheet, modeled using polarity marker style 1, 'pairs' activity pattern and 500,000 iterations.

 ![alt text](https://github.com/geobax/correlated_activity_76/blob/master/animation.gif)